 High School Programs: Registration, Payment, and Policies

 Limited need-based aid is available on a first-come, first-served basis.
 Applicants must submit a completed financial assistance form, financial documentation, a completed registration form, and $50 tuition deposit.
 Financial documentation may include a copy of the family's most recent tax return, proof of unemployment, Form W-2 Wage and Tax Statement, or Aid to Families with Dependent Children (AFDC) medical card.
+The deadline for summer need-based aid is April 17, 2017.

 Download the CW-MSP-ECP Financial Aid Form [PDF]